lucyvieira3/lucyvieira3/README.md

+# 👋🏾 Hey there, I’m Lucy!

-👋🏾 Hi, I’m Lucy, a data analyst from the US.
+I'm a data analyst from the US.

 🤓 About Me

 - 📊 I'm currently a data analyst at Yellow & Lavender.
 - 📈 My degree is in business administration.
+- 💼 Experience: Proven track record as a Business Analyst and Data Analyst, skilled in utilizing data to enhance business operations and strategy.
+- 🌱 Currently Learning: Machine learning techniques, data engineering best practices, and new data visualization tools.
 - 💡 I speak 3 languages (Spanish, Portuguese, English)
 - 🐶🐱 I love animals and I have 3 cats and 2 dogs!